TargetSolutions/slate/source/index.html.md

 Welcome to the CrewSense API!
 Find out how to send requests to our API, and what you can do with it.

-At this time, the API is does not expose every part of the application, but you can already do lots of very useful things with it.
+At this time, the API does not expose every part of the application, but you can already do lots of very useful things with it.
 Query the schedule, manage labels, create reports, add / edit work types, add / edit users, view system log, time off types, list shift trades and much more.